 What will happen in September?

-Staff will be preparing for the wider opening of schools during the summer.
+Staff have been preparing for the full reopening of school during the summer.
 Tuesday 1st and Wednesday 2nd September have been allocated as staff training days.
+Students should not attend on these two days.

 Thursday 3rd September